 - Download by city name, polygon, bounding box, or point/address + network distance

 - Download drivable, walkable, bikeable, or all street networks

 - Load street network from a local .osm file

-- Visualize street network as a static image or leaflet web map
+- Visualize street network as a static image or interactive leaflet web map

 - Simplify and correct the network’s topology to clean and consolidate intersections

 - Save networks to disk as shapefiles or GraphML